-Improving the quality of life and advancing health through technological innovation is a noble vision that is being pursued by the Faculty’s multi-disciplinary team of researchers, with success particularly in the areas of Biomedical Engineering and Bioinformatics, which are in line with the University’s Strategically Oriented Research Themes (SORT) on the topics of “SmartBio & HealthTech (SH)” and “Intelligence, Data, E-Commerce & Automation (IDEA)”.
+Improving the quality of life and advancing health through technological innovation are noble visions that are being pursued by the Faculty’s multi-disciplinary research team, with success particularly in the areas of Biomedical Engineering and Bioinformatics, which are in line with the University’s Strategically Oriented Research Themes (SORT) on the topics of “SmartBio & HealthTech (SH)” and “Intelligence, Data, E-Commerce & Automation (IDEA)”.

 Biomedical Engineering research encompasses the following 4 major areas: biomedical imaging, biomaterials, tissue engineering, and bio-signal processing and medical devices.
-These research areas are in line with the University’s SRT of Biomedical Engineering and Nanotechnology which is led by the Faculty of Engineering.
-The research work of Biomedical Engineering researchers were regarded of exceptional quality in the RAE 2014 exercise.
+The research work of Biomedical Engineering researchers is regarded being top-notch in the global academia.
 Engineering principles and methods are applied to develop medical imaging systems and methods (including magnetic resonance imaging, ultrafast optical imaging, ultrasonic imaging and EEG imaging), biomaterials, tissue engineering and regenerative medicine, surgical robots, diagnostic devices (including microfluidics) and therapeutic devices.
-Members will also continue to expand the translational applications of these technologies by working more closely with clinicians and physician scientists.
-Efforts will be also made to pursue collaborations with industrialists and companies to translate the research results and to expedite the technology transfer.
-The combined expertise of the research team – members of which hail from the Faculties of Engineering, Medicine and Dentistry is well recognized and are highly active in pursuing internationally competitive and leading research, participating in two Area of Excellence projects and strengthening collaboration with leading oversea scientists to pursue transdisciplinary research ideas to maintaining and advancing our research excellence globally and locally.
-45 external competitive research grants in total of HK$44.9M have been successfully secured by the inter-faculty teams in the past three years.
+Members also continue to expand the translational applications of these technologies by working more closely with clinicians and physician scientists.
+Efforts continue to be made to pursue collaborations with industrialists and companies to translate the research results and to expedite the technology transfer.
+The combined expertise of the research teams is well recognized, members of which hail from the Faculties of Engineering, Medicine and Dentistry and are highly active in pursuing internationally competitive and leading research and strengthening collaboration with leading overseas scientists to pursue transdisciplinary research ideas and maintain and advance our research excellence globally and locally.

 The Faculty of Engineering introduced its “Advanced Robotics Initiative” as one of the strategic development areas in 2012 with the aim of fostering the development of leading-edge technologies in Hong Kong as well as entering the world stage in the field of robotics.